The historic language of the house inspired this kitchen remodel, which is true to the home's Prairie School roots.

-The historic language of the house inspired the scale, size, and proportions of the additions as well as the character of the finishes.
-Carefully arranging the space so it retains a sense of compartmentalization, such as the division created by the peninsula/breakfast bar, is a nod to that earlier design.
+The historic language of the existing house inspired the scale, size, and proportions of the addition as well as the character of the finishes.
+By adding on to the back of the house and switching the locations of the dining and family rooms, the designers were able to elevate the status of the kitchen.